-While the roles and responsibilities of the police, fire and rescue, ambulance service and local authorities were discussed, it was highlighted that all local authority staff who could be involved in supporting the emergency services had known skill sets and responsibilities which were strictly respected and adhered to.
+Together everyone achieves more.
+While the roles and responsibilities of the police, fire and rescue, ambulance service and local authorities were discussed, it was highlighted that all local authority staff who could be involved in supporting the emergency services had known skill sets and responsibilities which were strictly respected and adhered to i.e. never ask a social care member of staff to put out cones on the highway.

-The Civil Contingencies Act 2004 states that any agency can lead the response to an emergency, though predominantly it's normally the police that lead and coordinate the multi-agency response.
+The Civil Contingencies Act 2004, states that any agency can lead the response to an emergency, though predominantly it's normally the police that lead and coordinate the multi-agency response.
 It was noted the majority of people who began to experience a flood event would ring 999 for help.
 These calls came through to the police who had the responsibility to co-ordinate the response.
 Calls through to 101 would also transfer to Lancashire Police Headquarters where 999 calls were taken.
 When an incident moved into the recovery phase, it had to be the local authority that took the lead.
 Depending on the circumstances it could be the county council (if more than one district affected), district or unitary authority that would take the lead.